 The Governing Body are a group of individuals committed to providing a good education for local children.
 Trustees come from a range of backgrounds – education, business, politics and the third sector – and are united in our desire to see local children in the Bermondsey area offered a place in a good local school, and that every pupil attending our school is equipped to fulfil their potential.

-The Governing Body determines the strategy for the school, based on advice from the Principal.
+The Governing Body determines the strategy for the school and sets its budget, based on advice from the Principal.
 It delegates to the Principal responsibility for executing the strategy, for the management of the school’s finances, and for all aspects of the operation of the school.
 The Governing Body regularly receives and reviews reports from the Principal on all aspects of the school’s performance, finances and operations and holds him to account for executing the agreed strategy, for adhering to the budget and for compliance with applicable law and guidance.

-- The Full Governing Board (FGB) meets 5 times per year
+- The Full Governing Board (FGB) usually meets at least 5 times per year

-- Two main sub-committees, Standards Committee and Finance Committee meet 5 times per year
+- Two main sub-committees, Standards Committee and Finance Committee and usually meet at least 5 times per year

 - A Pay Committee also meets as required to fulfil its role in relation to staffing, staff appraisal and pay awards